-This course is tailored toward supervisors and managers in the first responder communities but can be taken by all levels.
-The primary purpose is to provide students with training in team management operations in collaboration with the Citizens Emergency Response Training program; the Incident Command System (ICS) from the Department of Homeland Security, as mandated via Homeland Security Presidential Directive (HSPD-5) and Management of Domestic Incidents of March 2004 and modified on September 18, 2009.
+This course is tailored toward supervisors and managers in the First Responder communities, but can be taken by all levels.
+The primary purpose is to provide students with a parallel curriculum augmenting the complete National Incident Command System (NIMS) and Incident Command System (ICS) course materials from the Department of Homeland Security and the National Command Strategy documents, as mandated via the Homeland Security Presidential Directive (HSPD-5), Management of Domestic Incidents of March 2004.
 Code C